ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5801/quickstart.md

 Where **U** is the ADC reading and **I** is the sensor current.

-As shown in **Figure 1**, the module provides an output of 12 V for powering passive 4-20 mA sensors.
-This 12 V output is boosted by an internal DC-DC booster.
+As shown in **Figure 1**, the module provides an output of 12&nbsp;V for powering passive 4-20&nbsp;mA sensors.
+This 12&nbsp;V output is boosted by an internal DC-DC booster.
 The enable pin allows to control the power conversion module and set the RAK5801 module into a low-power consumption mode.

 ### Hardware Setup

-The RAK5801 is a 4-20 mA current loop extension module that allows you to make an IoT solution for analog sensors with 4-20 mA interface.
-This module converts the 4-20 mA current signal into voltage range supported by the WisBlock Core module for further digitalization and data transmission.
-This module integrates a 12 V power supply, which can be used to power external sensors.
-The RAK5801 can be connected to 2-wire, 3-wire, or 4-wire types of 4-20 mA sensor.
+The RAK5801 is a 4-20&nbsp;mA current loop extension module that allows you to make an IoT solution for analog sensors with 4-20&nbsp;mA interface.
+This module converts the 4-20&nbsp;mA current signal into voltage range supported by the WisBlock Core module for further digitalization and data transmission.
+This module integrates a 12&nbsp;V power supply, which can be used to power external sensors.
+The RAK5801 can be connected to 2-wire, 3-wire, or 4-wire types of 4-20&nbsp;mA sensor.
 For more information about RAK5801, refer to the [Datasheet](https://docs.rakwireless.com/product-categories/wisblock/rak5801/datasheet/).

 #### Installation